Bejam: History

 The concept of selling only frozen foods was a novel idea in 1968.
-John Apthorp, worked for E. A. D. Apthorp, his family firm of potato merchants, who were bought out by the Ross Group in 1968.
-Apthorp did not like working within the larger organisation, so he left and opened a single store in Edgware as Bejam Bulk Buying in 1968 selling frozen foods.
+John Apthorp, worked for E. A. D. Apthorp, his family's firm of potato merchants, which was bought out by the Ross Group in 1968.
+Apthorp did not like working within the larger organisation, so left and opened a single store in Edgware as Bejam Bulk Buying in 1968 selling frozen foods.
 The name, Bejam was an acronym for Brian, Eric, John and Milly and Marion, the names of the Apthorp family members.
-At the time Britain was behind continental Europe in freezer ownership with less than 1% of households owning one, but by 1973 it had grown to around 2 million homes.
-By 1973, Bejam had expanded to 72 stores, not just selling frozen food but also freezers themselves, a pioneer in the marketplace, while in the same year it became listed on the London Stock Exchange.
+At the time Britain was behind continental Europe in freezer ownership with less than 1% of households owning one, but by 1973 it had grown to around two million homes.
+By 1973, Bejam had expanded to 72 stores, not just selling frozen food but also freezers; a pioneer in the marketplace.
+Meanwhile, in the same year Bejam was listed on the London Stock Exchange.
 The company had many subsidiaries supplying frozen food to the business, including the jointly owned Meatpak Hampshire.
 Bejam would also buy 50% of Smeets Diepvries, B.V., a Netherlands wholesale distributor of frozen foods in 1973, eventually opening three Bejam stores in the Netherlands.
 In 1974, the company opened a new jointly owned 3,300,000 sqft cold store in Milton Keynes with the National Freight Corporation.

-The company grew very quickly during the 1970s, and by 1978 they had grown to 147 stores with 463,000 sqft of sales space making £2.34 million of profit on £44.23 million turnover.
-The appliances division joined up with Barclays Bank in 1976 to offer customers credit on fridges and freezers sold in store.
-Bejam continued to grow, and in 1979 announced record profits of £6.04 million, and had continued to grow in the interim profits report of 1980 to £4.1 million, with the company's share price sitting at 59p.
+The company grew very quickly during the 1970s, and by 1978 had grown to 147 stores with 463,000 sqft of sales space making £2.34 million of profit on £44.23 million turnover.
+The appliances division joined up with Barclays Bank in 1976 to offer customers credit on fridges and freezers sold in-store.
+Bejam continued to grow and in 1979 announced record profits of £6.04 million, and had continued to grow in the interim profits report of 1980 to £4.1 million, with the company's share price sitting at 59p.
 The company diversified in 1979 by purchasing 38 restaurants from EMI for £4.78 million, mostly operating under Wimpy and Tennessee Pancake fascias, and announced plans to open a fast food chain called Trumps, with the first branch opening in Romford.
 However, the fast food experiment failed, with 22 of the branches sold in 1980, and in 1981 the business withdrew from the market with a write-down of £1.9 million.
-It didn't however affect the company's profits, with the company generating pre-tax profits of £9 million.
+However, this did not affect the company's profits, and it generated pre-tax profits of £9 million.
 On the freezer shop front, Bejam purchased seven supermarket sites from BAT for £1.37 million in 1980, and 16 freezer centres owned by Fine Fare.